multisensorscientific/InterviewData/README.md

 * The load_data.py script demos how to load the sample data and visualize images

+* First, download our sample data and create a folder for it called `data_samples`

 * Sample data includes two datasets

     * Each set comprizes a compressed numpy array with image stack and metadata, as well as a separate label csv